New ways to use gift cards sprout this holiday

 Total spending on gift cards should reach $27.8 billion this holiday.
 Consulting firm TowerGroup has estimated that about 10 percent of the value of gift cards are not used, which would leave almost $3 billion on the table.

 If the card is not redeemed after three months, the purchaser does not have to pay any more.
-The full amount is charged only when the recipient logs on to moolastreet.com and converts the gift into cards from retailers and restaurants including Amazon.com , Target , Macy's and Subway.
+The full amount is charged only when the recipient logs on to moolastreet.com and converts the gift into cards from retailers and restaurants including Amazon.com (AMZN.O), Target (TGT.N), Macy's (M.N) and Subway.
 The recipient can trade the Moola Street card for up to three retailer or restaurant cards.

 "The response so far has been good," said Moola Street Chief Executive Del Currie.
 "We have launched it, but haven't started all our promotions too heavily yet.
 We haven't been going berserk with orders yet, but the traffic to the Website has been good."